Robert-N-Myhre/architecture-portfolio/docs/snapshot.md

 ## [Summary](https://robert-n-myhre.github.io/architecture-portfolio/)

-Network and Cloud Networking Architect with over 15 years in architectural roles and more than two decades as an active CCIE.
+Network and Cloud Networking Architect with over 15 years in architectural roles and more than two decades as a CCIE (active).
 My work focuses on data center architecture, hybrid and multi-cloud network design, secure connectivity, segmentation strategy, and repeatable infrastructure patterns across complex enterprise environments.

 My current direction extends that foundation into AI-era infrastructure networking: high-performance fabric behavior, observability, automation, and lab-validated architecture patterns that help bridge emerging workloads with operationally supportable infrastructure.